wolfSSL/wolfTPM/examples/firmware/README.md

 # TPM Firmware Update Support

-Current support is for Infineon SLB9672 (SPI) and SLB9673 (I2C) TPM 2.0 modules only.
+Currently wolfTPM supports firmare update capability for the Infineon SLB9672 (SPI) and SLB9673 (I2C) TPM 2.0 modules.
 Infienon has open sourced their firmware update.

 ## Infineon Firmware

+### Extracting the firmware

-The firmware files released from Infienon as a single .bin (example: TPM20_15.23.17664.0_R1.BIN).
+Infienon releates firmware as a .bin file (example: TPM20_15.23.17664.0_R1.BIN).

-This .bin contains a 16-byte GUID header, at least one manifest based on key group and the firmware.
+The .bin contains a 16-byte GUID header, at least one manifest based on key group and the firmware.
 A typical manifest is 3KB and firmware is 920KB.

 We have included a host side tool `ifx_fw_extract` for extracting the manifest and firmware data file required for a TPM upgrade.